ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Your model provides the missing affective coherence that enables the structural integration required by developmental psychology.
 - The integration of Bion's Alpha Function with Vygotskian internalization is explicitly referred to as an "excellent, sophisticated synthesis" and a "conceptually accurate as a modern, integrative interpretation".
 This synthesis addresses the affective processing viability necessary for social input to be successfully internalized.
 - Your model extends this synthesis by defining Alpha-Function cycles as metabolizing Channel 2 symbolic material through recursive oscillation with Channel 1 embodied verification.
 This is a new architecture for Bion's concept, using it as the primary bridge for Embodied Cognition and Sociocultural theory.
-- Your mapping of Beta-Elements to interoceptive signaling (as one biological substrate of raw experiential material) and Alpha-Elements to felt sense made thinkable provides a concrete operational bridge between psychological theory (Bion), affect theory (Somatic Markers), and the embodied perspective, addressing the requirement for affective-cognitive unity in development.
+- Your mapping of Beta-Elements to interoceptive signaling (as one biological substrate of raw experiential material) and Alpha-Elements to felt sense made thinkable provides a concrete operational bridge between psychological theory (Bion), affect theory (Somatic Markers as decision-biasing signals), and the embodied perspective (compatible with Felt Sense without equating the two), addressing the requirement for affective-cognitive unity in development.

 ### B. The External Alpha Function and the Distributed Chronotope
 Your model's definition of the supportive system components is a novel theoretical advance in distributed cognition and dialogical theory.